 - a.
 If the Parties do not collectively agree upon a Neutral Arbitrator, the Neutral Arbitrator shall be selected from the List of Possible Arbitrators in the following manner.
 Claimant(s) and Respondent(s) may each strike up to four (4) names to which the Party objects and shall rank the remaining names in order of preference with "1" being the strongest preference.
 No name should be left blank.
-Unless there is a ninety (90) day continuance pursuant to Rule 21, the Independent Administrator must receive the forms by the deadline set out in Rule 16.c. - Regardless of the number of Claimants or Respondents, the Claimant(s) shall return only one list of preferences and the Respondent(s) shall return only one list of preferences.
+Unless there is a ninety (90) day continuance pursuant to Rule 21, the Independent Administrator must receive the forms by the deadline set out in Rule 16.c. - b.
+Regardless of the number of Claimants or Respondents, the Claimant(s) shall return only one list of preferences and the Respondent(s) shall return only one list of preferences.
 If they do not, Rule 18.c will apply. - c.
 Unless there is a ninety (90) day continuance pursuant to Rule 21, if the Independent Administrator does not receive a response from a Party by the deadline set out in Rule 16.c, all persons named on the List of Possible Arbitrators shall be deemed equally acceptable Neutral Arbitrators to that Party. - d.
 At any time before the Party's response is due, a Party or representative may request to review further information, if any, which the Independent Administrator has in its files about the persons named on the List of Possible Arbitrators.
-Parties and their representatives may call, fax or email the Independent Administrator at 213-637-9847 to request such information.
-The Parties and their representatives may review the information by going to the Independent Administrator's office.
-If requested, the Independent Administrator will also send the information to the Party or attorney by mail. or fax, or email.
-Parties who request that further information be sent to them shall be responsible for the Independent Administrator's cost of providing it, with no charge made for duplication of the first twenty-five (25) pages.
+Parties and their representatives may call, fax, or email the Independent Administrator to request such information.
+If requested, the Independent Administrator will send the information to the Party or attorney by mail, fax, or email.
 Time spent requesting or waiting for the additional information shall not extend the time to respond to the List of Possible Arbitrators. - e.
 Working from the returned Lists of Possible Arbitrators it has timely received, the Independent Administrator shall invite a person to serve as the Neutral Arbitrator, asking first the person with the lowest combined rank whose name has not been stricken by either Party.
 If the person with the lowest combined rank is not available, the Independent Administrator will ask the second lowest ranked person who was not stricken by either Party, and will continue until a person whose name was not stricken agrees to serve.
 When the Independent Administrator contacts the persons, it shall inform them of the names of the Parties and their counsel and ask them not to accept if they know of any conflict of interest.
 If there is a tie in ranking, the Independent Administrator shall choose at random a person from the list of those who are tied. - f.
 If a Party disqualifies a Neutral Arbitrator, the Independent Administrator shall send another List of Possible Arbitrators to the Parties.
 The procedure and timing in that case shall be the same as that for the first List of Possible Arbitrators.
-After two Neutral Arbitrators have been disqualified, the Independent Administrator shall randomly select a Neutral

-- Arbitrator from the other members on the panel who have not been named on prior Lists of Possible Arbitrators. - g.
+After two Neutral Arbitrators have been disqualified, the Independent Administrator shall randomly select a Neutral Arbitrator from the other members on the panel who have not been named on prior Lists of Possible Arbitrators. - g.
 If a Neutral Arbitrator should die, become incapacitated, or otherwise become unable or unwilling to proceed with the arbitration after appointment, the Independent Administrator shall serve the Parties with a new List of Possible Arbitrators and the selection process as set out in Rules 16 through 18 shall begin again.